 We got to the Blue Lagoon well before any of the large ferries, and our group had the Blue Lagoon almost entirely to ourselves for an hour.

 Take a Jeep tour of Gozo.

 We were able to visit highlights of the island efficiently (including the former location of the Azure Window–so sad we missed it!), and our guide, Tony, kept us laughing the whole time.

-The views around Gozo are amazing, and well worth the trip over from the island of Malta.
-Some favorites?
-The beach near Calypso caves, all of the coastline where the Azure Window used to be, and the view back toward Comino and Malta.
+Some of our favorites include the beach near Calypso caves, all of the coastline where the Azure Window used to be, and the view back toward Comino and Malta.

 Tour the “silent city” of Mdina.

 More than just a season one Game of Thrones filming location, the walled city of Mdina is home to just 300 people and a very limited number of cars, giving the city a hushed quality that makes it easy to feel you have stepped back in time.

 Settled more than 4,000 years ago, long before the current capital city of Valletta was built, Mdina is home to oodles of history and was potentially once the home of the Apostle St. Paul.